 You will study topics covering: Performance Physiology, Biomechanics, Sports Injuries, Corrective Exercises, Recovery Strategies, and Strength and Conditioning Practice.
 To achieve the award of an MSc Strength and Conditioning you will also receive research methods training and then undertake a mandatory research project.

-- Strength and Conditioning Practice;
+- Foundation Practices in Strength & Conditioning

-- Aetiology of Sports Injuries.
+- Aetiology of Injury and Corrective Exercise

 Information for international students